Robotsix-UAV/robotsix_px4_simulation/README.md

 ### Models and Worlds

-Any model or world in the 'GZ_SIM_RESOURCE_PATH' can be used in the simulation.
-The server supports parsing of xacro model files (as in the provided models).
+Any model or world in the `GZ_SIM_RESOURCE_PATH` can be used in the simulation.
+The server supports xacro model files which are processed during package installation.

-The package includes pre-configured generic drone models:
+The package includes pre-configured generic drone models (defined as xacro files):

 - **quad_gps**: Quadcopter with GPS for outdoor use
 - **quad_mocap**: Quadcopter with mocap markers for indoor use

-The models and worlds provided in this package are included in the GZ_SIM_RESOURCE_PATH when the package is sourced.
+The models and worlds provided in this package are automatically included in the `GZ_SIM_RESOURCE_PATH` when the package is sourced.
 To provide your own models or worlds, you can either:
-- Place them in the `robotsix_px4_simulation/models` or `robotsix_px4_simulation/worlds` directories
+- Place them in the source `models/` or `worlds/` directories and rebuild the package
 - Add the path to your models or worlds to the `GZ_SIM_RESOURCE_PATH` environment variable

-Note: If you provide a custom model, you would probably also need to provide a custom PX4 parameter file.
-The package does not automatically generate PX4 parameters for custom models.
+> **Note:** Model files in `.xacro` format are automatically processed to `.sdf` during package installation.
+If you provide a custom model, you'll also need to provide a corresponding PX4 parameter file.

 To use a model in the simulation, you can specify its directory and name in the action goal.
 For example, to start a simulation with the `quad_gps` model: